Best Shoes & Best Insoles

 - A full-length dress shoe orthotic can work better in wide-toe box or loafer style dress shoes.

 Best 3/4 Length Orthotics:

 - These are great options for women’s dress shoes and thinner shoes.

 - This may be a good starting option for insoles and orthotics if you have never worn a pair before.

-- The break in period may me smaller than a firmer full length pair.
+- The break-in period may be easier than getting used to a firmer full-length pair.

 - These are not the most supportive pair of orthotics.

 Get A Great Dynamic Stretch:

 - It is possible to stretch on your own, but these products can also really help!

 - These are a great option for increasing foot flexibility.